-While ASEAN and the ASEAN Community have received a lot more mention in the media and have better recall among publics in Southeast Asia in the last few years, news coverage of it remains heavily focused on following its summits, annual meetings and high-profile events.
-Many news reports relay what their officials say or do at ASEAN meetings, but far fewer investigate the impact of decisions or policies made at the state level or look at ASEAN regionalism, identity of sense or community.
-Many media houses in ASEAN countries have long relied on coverage produced by non-regional or western news agencies or syndicates that follow issues of interest their own, non-ASEAN, audiences.
+While ASEAN and the ASEAN Community have received a lot more mention in the media and have better recall among publics in Southeast Asia in the last few years, news coverage of these remains heavily focused on following its summits, annual meetings and high-profile events, or are done from nationally-focused news lenses.

 Reporting ASEAN has three components: a feature series found here on this website, a media fellowship and a media forum/conference series.
 It also works on developing knowledge resources for the use of journalists and communicators on reporting on ASEAN issues, including in local languages given the major role of such in the region’s media context.

 Reporting ASEAN has worked with nearly 50 journalists from ASEAN countries to date.
 It has held two media forums with workshops (2015, 2017) and one editorial workshop (April 2019).

 It also produced the book ‘Reporting Development in ASEAN’ in 2012, as well as a content analysis looking at how newspapers in ASEAN countries cover ASEAN-related issues.
 Its recent publications:

 Founding support for Reporting ASEAN was from the Rockefeller Foundation.
 Past partners have included the Asia Foundation, the Canadian government (Canadian Fund for Local Initiatives), the ASEAN CSR Network, the ASEAN Foundation/Japan-ASEAN Integration Fund/Bangkok Bank.

 Editor: Johanna Son – For information, please write: firstname.lastname@example.org